Getting rid of malware on Android is crucial to keep personal data safe and out of the hands of cybercriminals.

 All kinds of malicious software can creep onto your Android phone and tablet to steal banking information, spy on your daily activities, take your private files or documents hostage and completely ruin your device.
-Nobody wants threat actors snooping around on their Android phone, so preventing and removing malware post-haste is a priority.
+Nobody wants threat actors snooping around on their Android phones, so preventing and removing malware post-haste is a priority.

 If your Android device is acting strange and you believe malware is the culprit, read on.